 Located on the gorgeous Cap Ferrat peninsula, overlooking the bay of Villefranche-sur-Mer and Beaulieu-sur-Mer, is an Italian-style villa built during France’s Belle Époque by Baroness Béatrice Ephrussi de Rothschild.
 The mansion, with its nine exquisite gardens, was bequeathed in 1934 to the Académie des Beaux-Arts of the Institut de France.

-…Continue reading here for Cheryl’s photos of their visit to the stunning Villa Ephrussi and it’s gardens.
+Original article by Cheryl of Cobblestones and Vineyards and photos of their visit to the stunning Villa Ephrussi and its gardens.

 French Riviera Getaway

 All I have is a weekend: The French Riviera in Two Days